 What is a Management Style?

 A management style refers to the specific approach and methodology employed by a manager in pursuit of their organizational goals.
-It encompasses the manager's decision-making processes, methods of overseeing team members, and strategies for planning and delegating tasks.
+It encompasses the manager's decision-making processes, workload management, methods of overseeing team members, and strategies for planning and delegating tasks.
 Importantly, managers often adapt and employ different management styles over the course of their careers to effectively address varying situations and challenges.

 This style is not fixed but is adaptable.
 Managers possess authority over internal operations such as establishing company policies, prioritizing tasks, fostering employee growth, and cultivating a harmonious workplace.
 Nevertheless, they must navigate external variables beyond their influence, such as economic conditions, market competition, customer behavior, and supplier relationships.
 These external forces profoundly impact managerial responsibilities, despite their inability to alter them.